poliorcetics/named-arguments-rfc/0000-named-arguments-rfc.md

 > Note: while this section concentrate on Swift, it must be noted that OCaml provides the same
 > features using a different approach.
 See [this link][ocaml-rosetta] for more informations and an
 > example.
 The example of Swift has been chosen because it is more widely used than OCaml and closer
-> the C-family of languages, ensuring its syntax will be understood even by non-practioners, and
+> the C-family of languages, ensuring its syntax will be understood even by non-practitioners, and
 > especially the Rust community that is the target of this document.
 The same goes for Objective-C
 > and AppleScript.